sptx64/Argos/README.md

 ***

+## Passwords
 Passwords are in the .streamlit/secrets.toml file

 ***

-This project is a passion project, built for the love of coding.
-Use at your own risk.
-It is not financial advice—always conduct your own research.

-***

-Contributing
+## Contributing
 Contributions are welcome!
 To contribute:
 Report bugs or suggest features via Issues.
 Submit pull requests with enhancements or fixes.

 ***

-License
+## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.
 Built with ❤️

+This project is a passion project, built for the love of coding.
+Use at your own risk.
+It is not financial advice : always conduct your own research.

 Explore, analyze, and experiment responsibly!